 - Colorspace RGB

 Podcast artwork must communicate the subject of the podcast.
-Making potential listeners understand what your podcast is about by looking at your artwork is your ultimate goal.
+Your ultimate goal is to make potential listeners understand what your podcast is about by looking at your artwork.

 Design different sizes.
 You will use the artwork on several platforms, so it must look good even at 55 x 55 pixels.

 Avoid too many words– and make sure it’s readable even at small sizes.

 Always be consistent: The podcast artwork is a part of your podcast branding.